Olukumi people

-The Olukumi are a Yoruboid subgroup found in the Aniocha North area of the Delta State, Nigeria.
-They are of Yoruba origin with ancestral ties to the cities of Owo and Akure.
-Due to various historical and sociopolitical factors, the Olukumi migrated from their original homeland and eventually settled west of the Niger River.
-The Olukumi established themselves in eight communities that are today collectively known as the Odiani Clan, located within Anioma, a region in Igboland.
-Ukwu Nzu town is the historical headquarters of the Olukumi people and is traditionally headed by the Obi of Ukwu Nzu, Agbogidi.
-The present Obi is H.R.M.
-Obi Ogoh I. Olukumi villages select leaders through the Okpala Obi system, which is the Okpala (First son) (gerontocracy).
+The Olukumi are a Yoruba subgroup, predominantly found in the Aniocha North area of Delta State, with some presence in the Igueben area of Edo State, Nigeria. with ancestral ties to the regions of Owo, Akure, and Ife.
+Due to various historical and sociopolitical factors, the Olukumi migrated from their original homelands and eventually settled in their present locale.
+In the area now known as 'Delta state', the Olukumi established themselves in eight communities that are today collectively known as the Odiani clan, located west of the Niger river, in an area located between; Enuani (Ezechime and Idumuje), Ebu-Igala and Esan communities.

+The towns of Ugbodu and Eko Ẹfun (Ukwu Nzu) were the first Olukumi towns.
+Ugbodu is headed by the Ọlọza Ugbodu H.R.M Ayo Isinyemenze (2005 – Date), while Ukwu Nzu later became a center of Ekumeku resistance, and subsequently an important center of the Olukumi or Odiani clan.
+It is the most populated of the Olukumi towns, and is traditionally headed by the Obi of Ukwu Nzu.
+The current king is H.R.M.
+Obi Christopher Ogoh I, (1974 – Date).
+Olukumi villages practice Monarchy, and leaders are selected through lineage pedigree and Gerontocracy, or the Okparan-Obi system.

 Geography

+The Olukumi are native to an area west of the Niger River's right bank.
+The area is bordered on the north by the Esan village of Ohordua, and in the northeast by the Igala speaking Ebu in Oshimili North.
+On the west and south, they border the Idumuje and Ezechima clans within Aniocha North, both of which are Igbo speaking.

-The Olukumi are native to an area just west of the Niger River's right bank.
-The area is rich in chalk and kaolin deposits, which is known as "efun" in Yoruba, and has been traditionally mined and used by the people of the area for various cultural purposes.
+The area is rich in chalk and kaolin deposits, which is known as "Ẹfun" in Yoruba, and has been traditionally mined and used by the people of the area for various cultural purposes.